 Standard with desired outcome Attainment Rating Audit Evidence Standard 1.1.1: Consumer Rights During Service Delivery Consumers receive services in accordance with consumer rights legislation.
-FA Radius Lexham Park has an implemented code of rights policy and procedure.
-Discussions with staff including four healthcare assistants (HCA), three registered nurses (RN), one diversional therapist and one cook also one regional manager, one clinical manager (CM) and one facility manager, identified their familiarity with the Health and Disability Commissioner (HDC) Code of Health and Disability Services Consumers' Rights 'the Code'.
-Interviews with six residents (two rest home and four hospital) and eight relatives (three hospital and five rest home) confirmed services are provided in line with the Code.
-Standard 1.1.10: Informed Consent Consumers and where appropriate their family/whānau of choice are provided with the information they need to make FA The service has in place a policy for informed consent.
-Completed general and advance directive forms were evident on all resident files reviewed (two rest home and six hospital including one young person with a disability (YPD), one ACC, and one long term chronic health condition [LTS-CHC]).
+FA Radius Taupaki Gables has an implemented code of rights policy and procedure.
+Discussions with care staff including; four healthcare assistants (HCA), three registered nurses (RN), one clinical coordinator/enrolled nurse, one activity coordinator and one facility manager identified their familiarity with the Health and Disability Commissioner (HDC) Code of Health and Disability Services Consumers' Rights 'the Code'.
+Interviews with six residents (two rest home and four hospital) and seven relatives (four hospital and three rest home) confirmed services are provided in line with the Code.
+Standard 1.1.10: Informed Consent Consumers and where appropriate their family/whānau of choice are provided with the information they need to make informed choices and FA The service has in place a policy for informed consent.
+Completed general and advance directive forms were evident on all resident files reviewed (two rest home and six hospital).
 Discussions with staff confirmed that they are familiar with the requirement to obtain informed consent for entering rooms and personal care.
 When interviewed families and residents stated that informed consent was discussed with them on admission and consent forms were signed.
 Enduring power of attorney (EPOA) is filed in residents' charts.